 Personal Contract Purchase, also known as PCP, is a vehicle finance arrangement where you will usually pay an initial deposit followed by monthly instalments.
-Once your agreed contract term has finished you will stop paying monthly instalments and you will have the option of buying the car if you want to.
+Once your agreed contract term has finished, you’ll stop paying monthly instalments and will have the option of buying the car.

 PCP can be broken down into three main parts:

 1. The deposit.
 At Wilsons, our PCP deals do not have a minimum deposit amount, but you can choose to put down a deposit of any size which would mean you'll have to borrow less.

 2. The amount you borrow.
 This is determined by how much the finance company predicts the car will depreciate in value over the term of the deal minus the deposit you've put down.
 You will pay this amount off during your deal's term plus interest, so you're not paying off the full value of the car.

 3. The balloon payment.
 If you want to keep the car, you will have to pay the amount often referred to as the Guaranteed Minimum Future Value (GMFV).
 This is how much the car is expected to be worth after your finance deal ends and is agreed at the start of your deal.
 You do not have to pay this, but it is the sum you do have to pay if you want to keep the car.